kubedb/docs/docs/guides/pgbouncer/concepts/pgbouncer.md

   Default: not set.

 - `spec.connectionPool.IgnoreStartupParameters`: specifies comma-separated startup parameters that pgbouncer knows are handled by admin and it can ignore them.

-### spec.userListSecretRef:

-UserList field is used to specify a secret that contains the list of authorised users along with their passwords.
-Basically this secret is created from the standard pgbouncer userlist file.

-- `spec.userList.userListSecretRef.name`: specifies the name of the secret containing userlist.
-Has to be created in the same namespace as the PgBouncer crd.

 ### spec.monitor